dxx-rebirth/dxx-rebirth/dxx-readme.txt

 The windows package contains a set of HiRes fonts and briefing pictures D1X-Rebirth will use.
 If you don't want them, delete them, move them to another directory, or whatever you want.
-[NOTE: if you compiled the source you need to download these HiRes sets from http://www.dxx-rebirth.de and store them into your data path]
+[NOTE: for the source you need to download these HiRes sets from http://www.dxx-rebirth.de and store them into your data path]

-WARNING:
-IF YOU UPDATE FROM v0.31 OR OLDER RESET YOUR RESOLUTION AND CONTROLS IN THE MENUS.
-OTHERWISE THE GAME MAY CRASH!

 3. Running the game